Skip to main content

 Deep learning isn’t just “import torch and train” — understanding the mathematics enables you to:

-• Debug when models fail (why are gradients exploding?)
+• Debug when models fail (why are gradients exploding?
+The answer is eigenvalues.)

 This chapter provides a comprehensive mathematical foundation.
 If you’re already comfortable with linear algebra and calculus, use this as a reference.
 If not, work through each section carefully — it will pay dividends throughout your deep learning journey.